Italy court says no proof of wrongdoing in UniCredit mafia probe

 According to a document from the court, it annulled the search warrant and said there was no evidence to support allegations of fraud or helping the mafia.
 It also called on material seized under the warrant to be returned, according to the court document.

-"The court could do nothing else but recognise that the search warrant, annulled today, was based literally on nothing," Palenzona's lawyer Massimo Dinoia said.
+"The court could do nothing else but recognize that the search warrant, annulled today, was based literally on nothing," Palenzona's lawyer Massimo Dinoia said.

 UniCredit in a statement on Saturday confirmed the court decision and said its board had reaffirmed its full confidence in its managers at an extraordinary meeting on the same day.